supportOpenhouse/OH_Assessments/backend/instructions.md

 - What is their timeline?
 - What condition is the property in?

 **Work towards a visit.** What you want is for them to let Openhouse come and evaluate the property.
-Or you can let the buyer know about openhouse listed propeties from the website openhouse.in.
+Or you can let the buyer know about Openhouse-listed properties on the website, openhouse.in.
 Get them to trust that Openhouse is worth having on their side, and take the conversation in that direction — in your own words.

 ### 4. Record and submit